-Who has written no confidence letters against Theresa May?
+Who do we know has written a no confidence letter?

-Theresa May will face a fight for her leadership if 48 members of her own party put in writing that they have lost confidence in her.
+Theresa May will face a fight for her leadership after at least 48 members of her own party put in writing that they have lost confidence in her.

 But, if she loses, there will be a leadership election and she will not be allowed to run.
 (You can see the process in the graphic below)